rgmelvin/solana-email/docs/SECURITY_GUIDE.md

     For mainnet deployment, it is recommended to have the code audited by a third-party security firm with experience in Solana smart contracts.
 - **Ongoing Reviews**:
     Periodic, scheduled, security reviews are to be implemented to ensure that new code changes do not introduce vulnerabilities.
 Any changes or security updates are documented in a dedicated change log.
+- **Documentation of Changes**:
+    A change log is maintained that documents security patches, dependency updates, and any modifications to the security model.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---

 ## Conclusion
     This **Security Guide** outlines the approach to ensuring that the **Solana Email Identity Service** is secure, maintainable, and built to professional standards.
-By following the practices described above - ranging from static analysis and dependency management to CI/CD integration and external audits - we strive to create a secure system.
+By adhering to the practices described here - including static analysis, dependency management, CI/CD integration, and regular security audits - I aim to provide a robust and reliable foundation for the decentralized emial identity service.

-    For questions or further updates, please refer to this guide or contact Rich (rgmelvinphd@gmail.com)
+    For questions or further updates, please refer to this guide or contact me (Rich) [rgmelvinphd@gmail.com](mailto:rgmelvinphd@gmail.com).
+I prefer open communication.

     <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>